Reduction modeling tool J-SimRapid

 - Easy to change the cross-sectional shape

-- Easy to add and erode components
+- Easy to add and remove components

 New beam Models Reduce Design Considerations